-Ferries have a huge role to play in meeting the growing demand for environmentally sustainable transport options, but their dramatically different vessel sizes, configurations and profiles require very different approaches to decarbonisation.
-These range from switching to alternative, low-emission fuels with the help of multi-fuel engine technology to implementing a shore power connection or carefully integrated efficiency technologies onboard.
+Ferries have a huge role to play in meeting the growing demand for environmentally sustainable transport options.
+Their dramatically different vessel sizes, configurations and profiles require different approaches to decarbonisation.
+One approach would be to adopt or retrofit fuel-flexible ferry engines to be able to use alternative, low-emission fuels.
+Other options include implementing a shore power connection, choosing a hybrid solution, or setting up integrated efficiency technologies onboard.